-He was large, in a white human outfit.
-A glass dome covered his face, yet, I saw his eyes in amazement.
+He was large, in a white human shell.
+A clear dome covered his face, yet, I saw his eyes in amazement.
 Because of that large suit, he was unable to move.
 So was his matching friend.
-I remember how their white, metal machine crashed into the ocean, making a tsunami that frightened everyone on the ocean floor.
+I remember how their white, metal ship crashed into the ocean, making a tsunami that frightened everyone on the ocean floor.
 Afterwards, they popped up like ice fragments.
 At that moment, I was given choices.
-Either go up to him and save them, but risk exposure, or, let them float there as days go by until others like them find the two.
-Humans were dangerous, but I wasn’t heartless.
+Either go up to him and save them, but risk exposure, or, let them float there as the days go by until others like them find the two.
+Humans were dangerous, but I was not uncaring.
 I swam over to them, not caring if either one saw my fin.
-And one of them just looked at me in amazement, like I had expected he would.
-I grabbed his arm, then his friend, then swam to the nearest island inhabited by humans.
+I grabbed his arm, then his friend, then swam to the nearest island.

-After leaving the two on a beach, I prepared myself to make a swim for it.
+After leaving the two on a beach, I prepared myself to leave.
 Until one of them called out.
 It was in the bizarre human language, but I certainly understood he wanted to, or at least, was trying to talk to me.
 I looked back at him, not swimming any closer to the shallow end where he stood.
 He removed his dome and a beautiful face appeared.
 There was no appearance of hair, just small stubs on his scalp.
 He was tan with a thick neck.
 Handsome, I thought to myself.
 He babbled on in his language, leaving me to read his expressions.
 Surprise, worry, awe, gratitude.
 He then began to repeat this one phrase, then pointed to himself while still repeating the phrase.
 He then repeated the word, “Jupiter.”
 Then he pointed to me, looking at me, questioning me with his eyes.
 He repeated this for a while, then I came to realize he was probably saying his name.
-Jupiter was what others called him.
-So he wanted to know my name?
-I repeated what he had done, and said the shortest version of my name, “Su.”
+I could only open my mouth and let the only sound I knew, “Ahn.”

 He smiled, then held out his hand.
 He wanted to take me.
 Though it was fully tempting, I hesitated to accept.
-Thankfully, or was it really?- the other human began to stir and called out for Jupiter.
+Thankfully, the other human began to stir and called out for Jupiter.
 I couldn’t risk any more exposure and swam away.
-Though only up to a rock where I looked on and saw Jupiter exclaim with excitement his human words.
+Though only up to a rock where I looked on and saw Jupiter shout with excitement his human words.
 This was intriguing.
-And I knew, that this wasn’t going to be the last time I would see him.
+And I knew that this was not going to be the last time I would see him.

 At 1400 hours, a ship fell out of orbit, crashing somewhere in the Pacific.
 There were three astronauts on board.
 One of the astronauts had been dragged down into the depths by a large chunk of the ship.
 Another had panicked and soon lost consciousness after his oxygen ran out.
 The third astronaut, Jupiter Callisto, had held in his breath out of habit.
 He tried to swim in the dense liquid, but his spacesuit didn’t allow it.
 He only waited for a short while as he and his friend, Kevin Garnett, floated to the surface.
 Suddenly, at the corner of his eye, he saw a girl.
 She stared at him, then shifted her gaze on Kevin.
 She backed up a bit, then lunged forward.
 That’s when he saw it, a fin.
 It wasn’t “Little Mermaid” fin status.
 It was a bright orange color.
 Like a goldfish, with splotches of black and white.
 Once she got closer to him, he noticed something else.
 She definitely wasn’t Ariel-clam-bra status.
 However, she had a bounty of pearl and cameo necklaces that covered part of her cleavage.
 She grabbed hold of his arm, then his friend’s and swam off.